Cargill/splinter-docs/community/planning/rest_api_authorization.md

 To determine the identity of a client, the Splinter REST API will be configured with a set of identity providers.
-These identity providers will be called by the authorization middleware in the configured order with the parsed contents of the request's `Authorization` header in an attempt to find an identity that corresponds to the header.
-If this is successful, the authorization middleware will use the returned client identity to perform authorization; if no identity could be found, the middleware will respond to the client with `401 Unauthorized`.
+These identity providers will be called by the authorization guard in the configured order with the parsed contents of the request's `Authorization` header in an attempt to find an identity that corresponds to the header.
+If this is successful, the authorization guard will use the returned client identity to perform authorization; if no identity could be found, the guard will respond to the client with `401 Unauthorized`.

 ### Authorization Handlers

 To determine the authorization of a given client to perform a request, the Splinter REST API will be configured with a set of authorization handlers.
-These handlers will be called by the authorization middleware in the configured order with the client's identity (as determined by the set of identity providers) as well as data about the requested action, including a permission string and a set of contextual data.
+These handlers will be called by the authorization guard in the configured order with the client's identity (as determined by the set of identity providers) as well as data about the requested action, including a permission string and a set of contextual data.
 The authorization handlers will each attempt to determine if the client should be granted permission to make the request.

 Each handler may allow, deny, or pass on the request.
-If a handler allows a request, the middleware will stop calling the authorization handlers and will pass on the request to the appropriate handler for the requested endpoint.
-If a handler denies a request, the middleware will stop calling the authorization handlers and will return a `401 Unauthorized` response to the client.
-If a handler passes on a request, the middleware will call the next authorization handler.
-If no authorization handler provides an allow or deny decision, the authorization middleware will deny the request with a `401 Unauthorized` response.
+If a handler allows a request, the guard will stop calling the authorization handlers and will pass on the request to the appropriate handler for the requested endpoint.
+If a handler denies a request, the guard will stop calling the authorization handlers and will return a `401 Unauthorized` response to the client.
+If a handler passes on a request, the guard will call the next authorization handler.
+If no authorization handler provides an allow or deny decision, the authorization guard will deny the request with a `401 Unauthorized` response.

 Initially, three authorization handler implementations will be provided by
 Splinter: a file-backed store of admin keys, a database-backed store for